duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 [*`Alternatives` convert products to sums*]( http://h2.jaguarpaw.co.uk/posts/alternatives-convert-products-to-sums/), which conveys the core intuition about monoidal functor classes in an accessible manner.
-There is a second Tom Ellis post, [*The Mysterious Incomposability of `Decidable`*]( http://h2.jaguarpaw.co.uk/posts/mysterious-incomposability-of-decidable/), that this article will be in constant dialogue with, in particular as a
+There is a second post by Tom, [*The Mysterious Incomposability of `Decidable`*]( http://h2.jaguarpaw.co.uk/posts/mysterious-incomposability-of-decidable/), that this article will be in constant dialogue with, in particular as a